 In March of each year the Board of Trustees will contact leaders of St. John's requesting a report describing the accomplishments, challenges and/or reflections of the past church year.
 The reports must be submitted by May 15 in time for publication for the Annual Congregational Meeting.
-The Board members listed below are responsible for making contact and following up on the receipt of reports.
+Board members are responsible for making contact and following up on the receipt of reports.